andreterceiro/dio-claro-spring--spring-secutiry-jwt/README.md

 Now we created the class JWTObject in the secutiry package.
 This class do not have any annotations.
 This class is related to the conversion `token` to `object` and `object` to `token`.

+Then we created the class SecurityConfig object also in the security package.
+This class reads configurations from `application.properties`, not configurations about a specific token, but configurations related to the encrypt process.
+It does not uses directly the JWTObject class and have the annotations:

+- @Configuration
+- @ConfigurationProperties(prefix = "security.config")